What is a graduated payment mortgage What is a graduated payment mortgage?

 What is a property occupied by the owner?

 Some attractive financing options for properties occupied by owners, such as graduated payment mortgages, are generally reserved for housing owners.
-At the same time, you can create rental income with the property rent spaces that you are not using.
+At the same time, you can create rental income with the property to rent spaces that you are not using.

-The pros and cons of the rents occupied by the owner
+The pros and cons for the owner

 The advantages of investing in real estate occupied by the owners include: